yasinovskyy/DefenseAgainstTheDarkArts/labs/lab06-scapy.md

 When sniffing on a live interface, the tool must keep running.
 To quit it, press Control-C

+## Getting Started
+Here is a working `alarm.py`: https://gist.github.com/mchow01/f0f498f29d2b3bd095b8c93172c6ecf7

+What has been written for you: the handling and parsing of command line arguments, reading of PCAP file, and sniffing of network.
+Download and use inside of your Kali VM.
+You will also need to install `pcapy` to work in conjunction with `scapy` on Kali Linux as it is not installed.
+Run `apt-get install python-pcapy`

+If you go web browsing in the virtual machine with the alarm running, you will notice the alarm will go off...

 ## Testing Your Tool

-Your tool must be able to detect the usernames and passwords sent in-the-clear in `set2.pcap` and `set3.pcap` from the Packet Sleuth lab.
+Your tool must be able to detect the usernames and passwords sent in-the-clear in `set1.pcap`, `set2.pcap`, and `set3.pcap` from the Packet Sleuth lab.

-Additional PCAP sets to test your alarm:
+### Additional PCAP sets to test your alarm:

 1. http-basic-auth-multiple-failures.pcap: from https://github.com/LiamRandall/BsidesDC-Training/blob/master/http-auth/http-basic-auth-multiple-failures.pcap